2298-Software/Load-Forecast/README.md

 # Load Forecasting

+## Please see this article for more information and other examples: https://www.2298-software.com/prophet.html

 The goal of this project is to accurately predict the load that will be required on an electric grid.
 This typically will be a load forecast for the next n-hours in the future.